canro91/canro91.github.io/_posts/2020-10-19-LetsReactDay27.md

 ## What should I put into Redux store?
 Should I put everything into a Redux store?

-**Ask yourself if other component will need that state too**.
+Ask yourself if other component will need that state too.
 Otherwise, you can keep it inside a component.
 See [Do I have to put all my state into Redux?](https://redux.js.org/faq/organizing-state#do-i-have-to-put-all-my-state-into-redux-should-i-ever-use-reacts-setstate)

 ## Where should I call my API's?

-**Don't try to make your API calls from your reducers**.
+Don't try to make your API calls from your reducers.
 Use actions.
 You can use thunks.
 A fancy word to name methods that make asynchronous work and dispatch some other actions.

 As an alternative, you can use sagas.
 I knew sagas from a different context.
 But, they're listeners to actions.
 See [Trying to put API calls in the correct place](https://github.com/reduxjs/redux/issues/291) and [Where should I put synchronous side effects linked to actions in redux?](https://stackoverflow.com/questions/32982237/where-should-i-put-synchronous-side-effects-linked-to-actions-in-redux/33036344)

 ## Why can't I put async on my reducers?

-**You want your reducers to be pure**.
+You want your reducers to be pure.
 You should only change state inside reducers.
 See [Reducers Must Not Have Side Effects](https://redux.js.org/style-guide/style-guide#reducers-must-not-have-side-effects)

 ## You can't put a button inside an anchor tag

-**You can, but it isn't sematically valid**.
+You can, but it isn't sematically valid.
 If you're working with Bootstrap and need to style your anchor tags, you can use `LinkContainer` from [react-router-bootstrap](https://github.com/react-bootstrap/react-router-bootstrap)

 ## A simple counter example